-This study will test to see if the pill TDF/FTC (Truvada®) can offer protection against HIV infection if taken on an intermittent or ‘on demand’ basis as pre-exposure prophylaxis (PrEP).
+This study tested to see if the pill TDF/FTC (Truvada®) can offer protection against HIV infection if taken on an intermittent or ‘on demand’ basis as pre-exposure prophylaxis (PrEP).
 The medication has been shown to have some effectiveness as a tool for preventing HIV when taken on a daily basis, but the effectiveness of daily PrEP is very much dependent on adherence to treatment.
 When compared to daily use, on-demand PrEP could have significant benefits such as easier adherence that would make the treatment more effective, as well as lower costs.
-However, more needs to be learned.
-Trial researchers are seeking to recruit adult men who have sex with men, who are HIV-negative but who are exposed by their sexual relations to the risk of HIV infection.
-The researchers have developed a placebo controlled randomized study to evaluate the effectiveness and safety of “on demand” prophylactic treatment in men having sex with men at a high risk of HIV.
-The placebo is a pill containing no medication.
-The study will be double-blind so neither participants nor researchers will know who is receiving the study drug or a placebo.
-Community representatives are directly involved in the implementation of the study and will be consulted at all stages of the project.

 Risk of HIV infection continues to be a serious health concern.
 In Quebec, the rate of HIV infection rose between 1997 and 2002.
 Study researchers have noted that in 2009 men who have sex with men accounted for the highest population with new HIV diagnoses in Quebec.
 Current prevention strategies such as the use of condoms have been shown to be effective but also limited in a context of at-risk sexual behaviour.
 Study researchers seek to identify an additional approach to the prevention of HIV infection that can work with current measures such as the use of condoms.

-Participants will be randomly selected to either join the study drug arm or the placebo arm of the study.
-In addition to the placebo controlled study drug, all participants will be asked to schedule regular visits to a clinic and be offered a complete prevention package to reduce risk (individual support, counselling, screening for HIV and sexually transmitted infections, condoms, lube, and vaccinations for hepatitis A and B).
+Participants were randomly selected to either join the study drug arm or the placebo arm of the study.
+In addition to the placebo controlled study drug, all participants were asked to schedule regular visits to a clinic and be offered a complete prevention package to reduce risk (individual support, counselling, screening for HIV and sexually transmitted infections, condoms, lube, and vaccinations for hepatitis A and B).